mjiderhamn/classloader-leak-quiz/README.md

 ## Goals

 For each question in the quiz, you will need to find a specific letter.
 All letters, in the order of the questions, will form a word.
 Your goal is to find that word.
+Note that _classname_ always refers to the simple/unqualified name of a class, i.e. ignore the package name.

 In order to make sure you have not simply guessed missing letters, you need to note, for each question, the _type of leak_ caused.